Radiative turbulent flares in magnetically-dominated plasmas: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Luca Comisso and Lorenzo Sironi for helpful discussions.
-The simulations were performed using resources provided by the Swedish National Infrastructure for Computing (SNIC) at PDC and HPC2N.
+We would like to thank Luca Comisso, Lorenzo Sironi, Emanuele Sobacchi, and Daniel Gro\v{s}elj for helpful discussions, \AB{and the referee for useful comments that helped improve the paper.} The simulations were performed using resources provided by the Swedish National Infrastructure for Computing (SNIC) at PDC and HPC2N.
 A.M.B. is supported by NASA grant NNX~17AK37G, NSF grants AST~1816484 and AST~2009453, Simons Foundation grant \#446228, and the Humboldt Foundation.